MAGICGrants/so-simple-theme/_posts/blog/2022-08-06-Special-Election-Results.md

 monerobull has been selected to join the MAGIC Monero Fund committee.

-They will serve the remainer of a 1-year term ending in January 2023. kayabaNerve will be promoted to a 2-year term ending in Janury 2024.
+They will serve the remainer of a 1-year term ending in January 2023. kayabaNerve will be promoted to a 2-year term ending in January 2024.

 monerobull is a distributor of marketing materials for Monero Outreach and moderates various communication channels of the Monero community.